botwiki/botwiki.org/content/bots/twitterbots/thesaurusgame.md

 */

 [![](/content/bots/twitterbots/images/thesaurusgame.png)](https://twitter.com/thesaurusgame)

-A simple thesaurus game on Twitter, read more about it on [thesaurusgame.tumblr.com](http://thesaurusgame.tumblr.com/).
+[@thesaurusgame](https://twitter.com/thesaurusgame) is a simple thesaurus game on Twitter, read more about it on [thesaurusgame.tumblr.com](http://thesaurusgame.tumblr.com/).